ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 ## Compare local/bounced averaged diffusion coeffients with EMIC location and plasma pause/plume conditions.

 How well do waves in different locations interact with relativitistic particles (if they are there - first assume the particles are there - then look to see if they are.
 So if there were MeV elctrons at L=9 MLT = noon would the wave be effective => state how they might not be due to lack of those MeV particles in that location).

+## September 13th - 14th 2015
+Wide L-value range where EMIC waves were observed (~L=3 to ~L=10)

+* Can we see poynting flux
+* Can we see E-field
+* Can we see composition
+* Why so quiet so what made this thing turn on?